luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

 ## Alerting with Slack
 In this guide, we will walk through a process of building a simple Slack bot that sends messages about dbt models.
 The bot will be written in Python and we will use fal to run the bot script inside a dbt project.
-### Setting up Slack channel and get essential credentials
-You can find detailed guide to set up Slack bot in [this document](https://blog.fal.ai/how-to-dbt-slack-integration/).

 ### Slack bot
 The first step, we need to install *fal* library to be able to use python script in dbt models.